Britam Tower

 The Britam Tower is a commercial building in Nairobi owned by British-American Investments Company (Britam).
 The skyscraper, the tallest building in Kenya, rises 195 m above ground, with 32 usable floors.
 The building features a unique prismic shape, that starts as an equal four sided square footprint and ends with a two sided roof with a 60 m mast, containing three helical wind turbines.

 Location

-The tower is located along Hospital Road, in the Upper Hill neighborhood of Nairobi, Kenya's capital and largest city.
+The tower is located along Hospital Road, in the Upper Hill neighbourhood of Nairobi, Kenya's capital and largest city.
 The geographical coordinates of Britam Tower are 01°18'00.0"S, 36°48'47.0"E (Latitude:-1.300000; Longitude:36.813056).